glory-kasongo-03/Doctor_appointment_booking_system/Test and Use Case Document.md

 ## 1. Register and Login

 ### Description
-Allows patients to create an account and authenticate using OTP or email verification.
+The patient creates an account and authenticates using an OTP or email verification.

 ### Actor
-Patients
+Patient

 ### Preconditions
 - The patient must have a valid email or phone number.